MrRohanBatra/weather-forecast-python/README.md

    cd weather-forecast-python
    ```

-3. Open the `weather.py` file in a text editor and replace `"YOUR_API_KEY_HERE"` with your WeatherAPI API key.For the first time you have to enter it next time it will detect automatically.
+3. The `weather.py` will automatically detect your WeatherAPI API key.For the first time you have to enter it next time it will detect automatically(only windows users).

-4. Save and close the file.

 ## Usage